The Local Plan sets out the strategic and spatial land-use planning framework for Nottingham City.

 The Nottinghamshire and Nottingham Waste Core Strategy (WCS) is jointly prepared by Nottingham City and Nottinghamshire County Councils.
 It sets out the scale, location and type of facilities required to manage different types of waste in Nottingham and Nottinghamshire.
 The WCS was adopted on 10 December 2013.
 You can view the Waste Core Strategy; the formal Adoption Statement and the Sustainability Appraisal Adoption Statement here.

 The Nottinghamshire and Nottingham Waste Site Allocations and Development Management Policies Document will set out locations and policies for waste facilities and will also set out detailed policies against which to determine waste planning applications.
-A draft version of this document is likely to be produced in 2016.

 Nottingham City Strategic Housing Land Availability Assessment